ghuiber/ghuiber.github.io/_posts/2015-03-07-shell-access-to-a-freenas-jail.md

 - FreeNAS
 ---

 You have in-browser shell access to your FreeNAS jail: Jails tab, click on the jail of interest, then click the Shell button.
+That's OK, but maybe shell access from a Mac OS X Terminal would be more pleasant.

-These are my notes of how I got public key shell access from a Mac OS X Terminal.
+These are my notes of how I got that working.
 For our purposes the server is the FreeNAS jail where you want access; the client is your Mac.
 The server's command line is the prompt in the browser shell (and it's a root prompt by default).
 The client's is the Terminal prompt.
 Below are the things you need to do in each:

 ### On the server